three-cubed/prettypay/README.md

 ## Prettypay.setSuccessFunction() & Prettypay.setNotSuccessFunction() <a id='set-function'></a>
 *Warning: Versions prior to 2.0.3 are deprecated specifically due to a bug with these functions.
 If you have an earlier version, please update.*

-These function are performed, respectively, for successful transactions and for unsuccessful transactions that did nonetheless reach the payment form stage.
+These functions are performed, respectively, for successful transactions and for unsuccessful transactions that did nonetheless reach the payment form stage.

 Note that both `Prettypay.setSuccessFunction()` and `Prettypay.setNotSuccessFunction()` provide data from the relevant (un)successful transaction as an argument.
 For example: